BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/logisticMath/instructions.md

 title: Logistic Math
 ---

+NOTE: Use Google Docs, Notepad, or any other text editor to write down your answers.

 Camp Anawanna is hiring new Summer Camp Counselors.
 There are 3 hiring factors: age, years of work experience, number of hikes.

 ### How can we create an equation to automate the hiring process?